SCCapstone/BookstoreApp/README.md

 In order to build this project install:
 * [Node Package Manager](https://www.npmjs.com/)
 * [Node.js](https://nodejs.org/en/)
+* All of the required packages, APIs, and libraries - description for how to do this in Setup.

 ## Setup
 Before running the app a few things have to be installed in both the client and backend.
 Run these instructions in the terminal: